 2. Type of Security

 The next step, after modifying the network name, is to choose a type of security you wish to put on your WiFi network.
 With Netgear extender, you will get various options such as WPA, WPA2-Personal, WEP, and few others.
 One can select any of these security options.
 Thereafter, you have to select a password which you wish to put on the WiFi network of your Netgear extender according to the chosen security type.
 For instance, if WPA2-Personal Security is the option you have chosen, create the password depending on the requirement of this security type.

 You can change the security type via its default mywifiext web-based portal.
 Ensure to connect your device to the extender’s network and access the latest version of the web browser.
 After logging in to your extender, click on the security options and select the desired security option for your wireless network.
 Make it as strong as you can.

 3. Setting up the WiFi Network on 5 GHz Bandwidth

 Netgear wireless range extender is capable to extend the WiFi signals in two bandwidths namely 2.4 GHz and 5 GHz.
 In case you only wish to amplify the WiFi signal in single bandwidth, you can do in that manner too.
 It all depends on how you want to use your Netgear extender.

 To make your dual-band Netgear extender to use the 5 GHz band, you need to set it up using mywifiext.net local web address.
 As soon as you have chosen the WiFi network to extend in two bandwidths, select the SSID and password for that network as well.
 Thereafter, you can use the 5 GHz WiFi network with those devices on which you need more internet speed.
 On the other hand, for low-end devices, you can use the 2.4 GHz WiFi signal.

 So these were the settings you need to make during the Netgear wireless range extender setup and installation.
-In case of any doubts, reach out to us via the comments box below.
+In case of any doubts, reach out to our experts.